wp-plugins/fv-wordpress-flowplayer/readme.txt

 You need to look at "Content-Type:" in the "HTTP Response Header" section.
 It should not be "video/mpeg" if your video is MP4.

+It seems HTML5 is more picky about what video it can play.
+You can also try to downgrade to FV Wordpress Flowplayer 1.2.17 which used Flash version of Flowplayer, here's how: http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/downgrading

 = I get an error message like this when activating the plugin: Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /wp-content/plugins/fv-wordpress-flowplayer/models/flowplayer.php on line 4 =

 You need to use at least PHP 5, your site is probably still running on old PHP 4.